ragibson/manim-videos/black_scholes_derivation/approximate_script.md

 ("Compounding returns!")

-And then the right tail gets a little heavier because of the exponential function's tendency to blow up.
-That's the compound returns kicking in.
+And then the right tail gets a little heavier because of e^x's tendency to blow up.
+Those are the compound returns kicking in.

 (mu and sigma get highlighted briefly)

-All that remains is to figure out what values of mu and sigma we should use for this distribution.
+All that remains for our simulation is to figure out what values of mu and sigma to use for this distribution.